-Applications are now being accepted for admission in summer 2014 beginning in July.
-To be considered for the summer 2014 cohort, applications must be submitted by Friday, May 16, 2014, at 5:30PM PDT.
-Applications received after that time will be eligible for admission to the fall 2014 cohort.
-Applicants will be notified of admission between Monday, May 26, and Friday, May 30, 2014.
+Applications are now being accepted for admission in winter and spring 2015.
+To be considered for these cohorts, applications must be submitted by Friday, August 8, 2014, at 5:30PM PDT.
+Applications received after that time will be eligible for admission to the summer 2015 cohort.
+For exact start dates for each quarter, please visit our calendar under the 'About' tab at the top left of this page.
+Applicants will be notified of admission between Monday, August 18, and Friday, August 22, 2014.

 Please do not contact us for the status of your application.

 The Professional Certificate in Brewing is issued upon completion of the total number of required credit units (31 quarter units).
 The approximate cost of the program is $4900 (includes course fees, application fee, and certificate enrollment fee) and is paid incrementally as students enroll in courses rather than up front.
 Cost does not include textbooks and other materials.
 Course fees and schedules are subject to change.